There are plenty of things nobody tells you about

 "While these symptoms are common, they are also very treatable,"

 Chana Botach, relationship expert and founder of Sensual Revolution, tells Bustle.
 "Reach out to a medical professional who deals with women's sexual health [...]
 And [use plenty of] lube.
 Don't be shy with lube."
+3 Life Can Get In The Way

 As you get older — and your responsibilities pile up — it can become increasingly difficult to cast them aside during romantic moments, "whether it be due to health scares, financial constraints, or even being swept up in the vortex of trying to find a work-life balance,"